 Office Supply Stores – Who Wins?
 Staples, Office Depot or OfficeMax?

+it did not start out about office supply stores.
 My colleagues and I were recently discussing the lack of brand surrounding pharmacies, in particular the three main players: Rite Aid, CVS and Walgreens.

-It is utterly apparent that in the office supply world, the three main players – Staples, Office Depot and OfficeMax – have no brand.
+It is utterly apparent that in the office supply world, the three main players – Staples, Office Depot and OfficeMax.
+They have no brand.

 Over the years, these chains have done very little to differentiate themselves in the minds of the consumer.

-They all look and feel the same
+Office Supply Stores look and feel the same

 It’s bad enough that all three have such similar looks, (see our writings on visual identity) but not one has done anything to create a real brand — one that resonates in the mind of the consumer.

-Obviously, I’m not alone as evident by a quote in a recent Business Week article in which Bob Thacker, vice president for advertising and marketing at OfficeMax, and in charge of Office Max branding acknowledged this.
+Obviously, I’m not alone as evident by a quote in a recent Business Week article in which Bob Thacker, vice president for advertising and marketing at OfficeMax.
+And, in charge of Office Max branding acknowledged this.

-Small tweaks as a category
+Small tweaks as an office supply stores category

 However, it appears OfficeMax is a bit schizophrenic in doing so and obviously were under the misconception that a new logo was enough to cause preference.
 A logo is not a brand.

 In addition to OfficeMax constantly changing their corporate logo, it also introduced a trivialized gimmick a few years ago: “Elf Yourself”(reminiscent of Staples and its “Easy Button”).
 This was another attempt to increase awareness and differentiation.
-But both have done very little of either.

 Where do you shop?

 And speaking of customer loyalty (see our writing on making brand a marketing tool), the big three have all come up with the very inventive idea of rewarding their customers for shopping with them.

 Though Staples’ position is to make things easy for the customer, that’s not always the case depending on which location you choose.

 With the way each company is currently positioned, why would there be loyalty to any of the chains?
 Staples continues to be the market leader for a few reasons.
 They were first to market and they have a much larger footprint than the other two.

 But the competitor that considers more deeply what drives consumers emotionally – and differentiates itself – will take that market leadership away.
 (Read out retail study here)